The Silhouette

 No big deal.
 Whatever.

-Little Debbie is cool.
+Little Debbie, it's cool.
 The prosecution's case revolved around this question.

 Liz Sevilla, a frequent house guest of Debbie and Lars's, testified she could easily see at night in their home.
 There was enough light coming through the big windows that I could find my way.